mozilla-l10n/localizer-documentation/tools/pontoon/translate.md

 If the suggested string is an acceptable translation, either click on the `SAVE` button to the lower-right side of the editing space, or click on the blue circle to the right of the string.
 This will transform the suggested string into an approved translation, save the string to the database and to the localized file on the next sync operation.

 If the suggested string is **not** an acceptable translation, turn on `Make Suggestions` in settings.
 Once the `SUGGEST` button appears on the lower-right side of the editing space, edit the suggested string as appropriate and click `SUGGEST`.
 This will add your translation as a new suggested string in the Pontoon database but will not save the string in the localized file.
 To see the old and new suggestions, click on the history tab below the editing space.
-To learn about the history tab and other resources, check the [Translation resources documentation](resources.md)
+To learn about the history tab and other resources, check the [Translation resources documentation](resources.md).

 ![History Tab](/assets/images/pontoon/translate/history_tab.png)

-If there are multiple suggestions for one string, it’s possible to use the `SHOW DIFF` link displayed on the right side of the suggestion: it will compare the selected suggestion to the current content of the editing area (approved translation, or most recent suggestion), highlighting in green all added text, in red all removed text. `HIDE DIFF` will display the original string.
+For more information about using the `HISTORY` tab, check [this document](resources.md#history-tab).

 ### Submit a translation directly